smart-host/slack-merge-queue/README.md

 Additionally, you can set slack users to be notified by using a `notify:` tag in the comment on a new line.
 This is a comma seperated list of user references.
 The user reference can be the:

-- slack user id
+- slack member id
-- slack user's full name
+- slack member's full name
 - slack display name
 - slack username
 - email username portion (eg. **john.doe**@smq.com)